-To access a table in your database, you need to set up Table Formats, Fields, and Table Access to that database through the Universal Routing Wizard for Enterprise Routing or Network Routing, or Configuration Manager.
+To access a table in your database, you need to set up Table Formats, Fields, and Table Access to that database through Configuration Manager.

 Table Formats define what fields and database properties are accessed from the database.
 You can define as many formats as you need.
 Each format consists of the database table and the fields from that table that you want to access.
 You do not need to use all table fields.